ElectricBMW320E

 BMS Reader crop

 Below is an image of the BMS simulation test bench setup.
-The BMS PCA on the right is connected to a barrier strip with a series of resisters.
+The BMS PCA on the right is connected to a barrier strip with a series of resistors.
 The circuit simulates ten battery cell voltages.
 It is connected to the reader via the CAN BUS wires (blue-white).
-I developed this test method over a year and a half ago to test the BMS PCA (link).
+I developed this test method over a year and a half ago in July 2023 to test the BMS PCA (link).

 ReaderTest crop2